MishraSomesh001/GNNs_learning/README.md

 - Fundamentals of Graph Neural Networks
 - Message passing and graph convolution operations
-- Common GNN architectures: GCN, GAT, GraphSAGE, and more
+- Common GNN architectures: GCN, GNNs, Graph Attention and more
 - Applications of GNNs on node classification, link prediction, and graph classification tasks
 - Hands-on implementation using PyTorch and PyTorch Geometric